Two Texas lawsuits challenge governor's restrictions on ballot drop-off locations - KESQ

 The lawsuit also says that the order disproportionately impacts minority communities.

-The second suit, filed Friday on the behalf of the Texas Alliance for Retired Americans and others, calls the governor’s changes “a ploy to suppress the vote” and argues that “neither Governor Abbott nor the Secretary have explained how the restriction enhances ballot security, and indeed the Restriction does not.”
+The second suit, brought Friday by Texas Alliance for Retired Americans, a voter registration group Bigtent Creative, and a 65-year-old Dallas County voter, calls the governor’s changes “a ploy to suppress the vote” and argues that “neither Governor Abbott nor the Secretary have explained how the restriction enhances ballot security, and indeed the Restriction does not.”

+Asked for a response Saturday to the lawsuits, Abbott’s office said in a statement provided to CNN, “The Governor has not limited voting—instead he has expanded access to voting.”

+Abbott’s office said in its statement that the governor’s executive order on Thursday only applies to mail-in ballots.

 Other recent court rulings have limited no-excuse mail voting in Texas only to senior citizens and another blocked mail-in ballot applications from being automatically set to residents in Harris County.

-Note: This story has been updated to include a statement from the office of the Texas governor.